dtambussi/minesweeper-api/README.md

 * No tests present, however I did manual test using POSTMAN
 * Probably a json oriented NoSQL DB would have been a better choice, or even PostgreSQL, but tried to make it work with my most usual setup to focus on model implementation
-* No client implementation at the moment, hope the usage examples section above helps
+* Client implementation in a different language will be added later
 * Commented on Board model toString method so it is understood how board contents are stored in DB
 * There is room for exploring border scenarios, I tried with less that 1000 rows/cols.
 For instance, if mine count is more than half the cells we could switch to an implementation that uses mines as